Digital Marketing Agency | SEO, Paid Social & PPC

 Share This Post

-In a recent LinkedIn update, Google Analyst Gary Illyes outlined his goal for the year: to streamline web crawling efforts.
-This follows a Reddit discussion questioning whether Google’s crawling activity has decreased compared to previous years.
+In a recent LinkedIn update, Google Analyst Gary Illyes shared his resolution for the year, which is to make web crawling lean.
+This comes amidst a Reddit discussion that queries if its crawling volume is lower this year compared to last year.

 In a podcast released two weeks ago, Illyes elaborated on how Google determines the extent of its crawling activities: